halfwit/registry/README.md

     cpu=crunchy
 ```

-This is used by ndb/registry to find your network regfs
+This is used by ndb/registry to find your network svcfs

 Add the following to your /cfg/$sysname/cpurc, where $sysname matches what you entered above.